 Financial assets are considered to be in Stage 2 when their credit risk has increased significantly since initial recognition.
-The company is required to hold a loss allowance equivalent to a lifetime ECL in terms of IFRS 9.
+The group was not required to hold specific impairments against these assets under IAS 39, however, a loss allowance equivalent to a lifetime ECL is now required to be held under IFRS 9.